 Will my privacy be protected, with everything remaining confidential (or even anonymous)?

-What questions should I ask my new therapist to ensure she or he is right for me?
+What questions should I ask my new therapist to ensure they are right for me?

 What types of questions can I expect therapists to ask me?